stephencweiss/stephencharlesweiss.com/content/blog/2019-07-02/array-length-psql.md

 ## Array Dimensions

-Though, not relevant in my case, if you’re analyzing a multi-dimensional array, the support within Postgres may be useful.
+Though, not relevant in my case, if you're analyzing a multi-dimensional array, the support within Postgres may be useful.

 If the field were not one dimensional, but two, you can use `array_length( array, 2)` to see the length.